Lock Dates

 The Lock Date settings page displays:

-- Conversion date — Your migration start date (the lock date cannot be set before this)
+- Conversion date — Your migration start date (you cannot lock before this)

-- Recent changes — History of lock date modifications
+- Recent changes — History of lock date modifications, including unlocks

 Setting a Lock Date